Comparing Ethernet Cables – Cat5 vs Cat5e vs Cat6 vs Cat6a vs Cat7 vs Cat8

 1. Higher Bandwidth: Cat6 cables have a higher bandwidth capacity of up to 250 MHz compared to the 100 MHz bandwidth of Cat5e cables.
 This means that Cat6 cables can support faster data transmission and handle more network traffic.

-2. Faster Speeds: While Cat5e cables can support speeds up to 1 gigabit per second (Gbps), Cat6 cables can achieve speeds of up to 10 Gbps.
-This makes Cat6 cables ideal for high-performance applications and networks that require faster connectivity.
+2. Faster Speeds: While Cat5e cables can support speeds up to 1 gigabit per second (Gbps), Cat6 cables can achieve up to 10 Gbps over shorter distances (typically up to 55 m).

 3. Better Performance: Cat6 cables have stricter specifications for crosstalk and system noise compared to Cat5e cables.
 This means that Cat6 cables are less prone to interference and signal degradation, resulting in better overall performance and reliability.